-Services Provided in a Culturally Competent Manner
+Services Provided in a Culturally Competent Manner Revision

 Medical Mutual contracted providers must deliver covered services to all covered persons in a culturally competent manner, including those covered persons with limited English proficiency or reading skills and diverse cultural and ethnic backgrounds.
-More information about cultural competency can be accessed online at MedMutual.com/Providers, Resources and Cultural Competency.
+Medical Mutual now offers CultureVision® as a resource to support cultural competency.
+Additional resources and training courses for providing culturally competent care can be accessed online at MedMutual.com/Providers > Resources > Cultural Competency Resources. -